-How to sing like Layne Staley
+How To Sing Like Layne Staley

 From the belting howl of Alice in Chains to the fragile refrains of Mad Season, Layne Staley has become a legend in the world of rock singing.
-Gifted in range, and well trained to boot, seeing Layne Staley singing Them Bones and Down in a Hole on MTV as a kid was a defining moment in my journey towards being a professional musician, and ultimately becoming a voice coach.
+Gifted in range, and well trained to boot, seeing Layne Staley singing Them Bones and Down in a Hole on MTV as a kid was a defining moment in my journey towards being a professional musician, and ultimately becoming a voice coach myself.

 Layne Staley’s voice was as powerful as it was agile – with a powerful mix coordination that allowed ease in the Tenor range while keeping a full and belting sound, Layne Staley was also a master of harmonising with his vocal partner in crime Jerry Cantrell.
 The haunting harmonies created by Layne and Jerry were a fixture in the 90’s rock landscape, and truly gave Alice in Chains their distinct and unique sound.